All Episodes

 I mean, just nuts.

-Another CBS reporter, the president who is infected with coronavirus, doesn't appear to be wearing a medical grade mask.
+Another CBS reporter, the president who is infected with coronavirus doesn't appear to be wearing a medical grade mask.

-NBC news.
+NBC News.

-I mean, they're just it's the same thing we've seen now every second, every minute, every hour of every day.
+I mean, they're just, it's the same thing we've seen now every second, every minute, every hour of every day.

-Steve Scalise has gone out there and he's pointed out that uh the president's actions, downplaying, no, he upplayed.
+Steve Scalise has gone out there and he's pointed out that the president's actions, downplaying, no, he upplayed.

-How did he upplay by the travel ban, by the quarantine, by the subsequent travel bands?
+By the travel ban, by the quarantine, by the subsequent travel bans.

 Where's Joe the whole time?